Courses

 Cloud Storage Sold Separately

 Although we’ve been talking about storage limits, technically all of these plans come with the same amount: none.
-This is because you have to connect CloudBerry Backup to other cloud storage services — such as Microsoft Azure, AWS, Google Cloud and Backblaze B2.
+This is because you have to connect CloudBerry Backup to other cloud storage services — such as Microsoft Azure, AWS, Google Cloud, Backblaze B2 and Wasabi.

 This gives you the flexibility of going with a cheaper service to save money, using a mixture of cold and hot storage or even keeping most of your files on local storage and only storing critical data on the cloud.
 However, backup storage can get expensive, and if you don’t look into specific services you might end up worse off.